Identify a Pacer by Chest X-Ray

 Clinicians are confronted every day with a growing number pacemakers (PMs), implantable cardioverter-defibrillators (ICDs) and implantable loop recorders (ILRs).
-Collectively these devices are sub summarized as cardiac rhythm management devices (CRMDs).
+Collectively these devices are sub summarised as cardiac rhythm management devices (CRMDs).
 Identification of these devices is simple as long a the patient can present an ID card or some other form of identification.
-This can become challenging especially in emergencies where such information might not be accessible and interrogation of the pacemaker becomes a problem.
+This can become challenging especially in emergencies where such information might not be accessible, and interrogation of the pacemaker becomes a problem.

-Using the wrong manufacturer-specific device programmer causes delay in diagnostic and treatment and can be relevant in these situations.
+Using the wrong manufacturer-specific device programmer causes a delay in diagnostic and treatment and can be relevant in these situations.

 Techniques to identify a CRMD are following:

 - Manufacturers' patient registries (All CRMD manufacturers keep their own in-house registry of patients implanted with their devices and provide 24-hour telephone technical support

 All these identification techniques have their problems in clinical practice, and so far no other method or algorithm was available to help out in such a dilemma.
 Sony Jacob et al. have therefore developed and validated the so-called

 Cardiac Rhythm Device Identification Algorithm using X-rays (CaRDIA-X, see below)

 The study participants using this algorithm showed an overall accuracy of 96.9%.
 This study was published in 2011 but only now caught our attention.